nerdcoder04/Staffi/backend/README.md

 ## 📊 Database Schema

 See `BACKEND_PLAN.md` for the complete database schema.
+See `DATABASE.md` for information about database design and usage.